taliajmallo/rpgs/characters/Jasskia/charsheet.md

 #### Kinetic Healer (Utility, Level 1, Burn 1)
 With a touch, you can heal a willing living creature of an amount of damage equal to your kinetic blast‘s damage.
 Instead of paying the burn cost yourself, you can cause the recipient to take 1 point of burn.
-Non-kineticists do not take any damage from burn, but may only accept burn equal to their Constitution modifier (minimum 1).
-This is a house rule.
 #### Basic Telekinesis (Utility, Level 1, Burn 0)
-Modified Mage Hand or Open/Close cantrip: As an action, at a range of 110 feet (100 + 10/level), you may move an unattended object weighing 5lbs (5 per 2 levels, min 5) up to 30 feet/round as long as concentration lasts.
+Modified Mage Hand or Open/Close cantrip: As an action, at a range of 30 feet (25 + 5 / 2levels), you may move an unattended object weighing 10lbs (5 per 2
+levels, min 5) up to 30 feet/round as long as concentration lasts.
 Can instead create aetherial container for same weight of fluids, or open/close unsecured container/door/ect.